 Keep the Keyword Planner open on your computer as we will be coming back to it, but start off by doing a high-level overview of the traffic various keywords will bring in for you.

-If you are a smaller website, I’d recommend using keywords that are in the 10-10k search range (but we will talk about how to select these later on).
+If you are a smaller website, I’d recommend using keywords that are in the 10-10k search range.

 Using Ubersuggest For Keyword Research

 If you are having trouble brainstorming keywords for yourself you can access Ubersuggest.
 Type in the keyword or keywords you have came up with yourself and the website will come up with multiple additional options for you.

 Scan through to see what keywords will be most beneficial to you.
 Keep in mind that you want to find a niche keyword that your competitors haven’t used to give you a leg up on your competition.

 When coming up with keywords, take a look at your competitors’ websites and see what they do.
 Try to dig deeper into the keywords they are using or aren’t using.